*Updated March 2017*

 Across the United States and the world, there is an emerging movement calling for the end of solitary confinement.

-International human rights experts and bodies have also condemned indefinite or prolonged solitary confinement, recommended that the practice be abolished entirely and argued that solitary confinement is a human rights abuse that can amount to torture.
-In August 2011, Juan Mendez, the United Nations Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, concluded that even 15 days in solitary confinement constitutes torture or cruel, inhuman or degrading treatment or punishment, and 15 days is the limit after which irreversible harmful psychological effects can occur.
-Other independent human rights bodies at the UN have also expressed concern about Pelican Bay prison and the overall use of solitary in U.S. prisons.
-However, many prisoners in the United States have been isolated for far longer than just 15 days.
+The movement is international as well.
+International human rights experts and bodies have also condemned indefinite or prolonged solitary confinement, recommending that the practice be abolished entirely and arguing that solitary confinement is a human rights abuse that can amount to torture.
+In 2011, the U.N.
+Special Rapporteur on torture concluded that even 15 days in solitary constitutes torture or cruel, inhuman or degrading treatment or punishment, and that any longer in solitary can cause irreversible harmful psychological effects.
+Other independent human rights bodies and U.N. experts have also expressed concern about the overall use of solitary.

-Opened on December 1, 1989, Pelican Bay State Prison is the most restrictive prison in California and one of the harshest “super-maximum” prisons in the country.
-The prison was specifically designed to foster maximum isolation.
-It is one of four Security Housing Units (SHU) operated by the California Department of Corrections and Rehabilitation (CDCR).
+Opened in 1989, Pelican Bay State Prison is the most restrictive prison in California and one of the harshest “super-maximum” prisons in the country.
+Located near the northern border of California, the prison was specifically designed to foster maximum isolation.
+It has one of four Security Housing Units (SHUs) operated by the California Department of Corrections and Rehabilitation (CDCR).

 The California Hunger Strikes